 Supplements may also distract people from the most important element of preventing lung cancer: quitting smoking.
 And the sooner one quits, the better.
 A smoker's risk of lung cancer returns close to baseline (meaning that the risk returns to the level of those who have never smoked) only after 20 to 25 years.
 Clearly the most important thing you can do to prevent lung cancer, quit smoking.

 Former Smokers: Eat Healthy, Live Healthy

-The 45 million Americans who have quit smoking may take additional steps to potentially reduce the dangers of lung cancer.
-One possible step is to participate in screening studies conducted at teaching hospitals that seek to catch lung cancer at early stages.
+Millions of Americans who have quit smoking may take additional steps to potentially reduce the dangers of lung cancer.
+One possible step is to talk to your doctor about screening for lung cancer .